masyl/Dali/roadmap.md

 -----------

-Ability to use any filter as functions:
+Ability to use any filter as functions: [NEXT RELEASE]

 	{{out filters.uppercase(this.value) /}}